cesnopod2/Handnet/README.md

 This repository contains code of engineering thesis entiled :
-"Deep Neural Network based Dynamic Hand Gesture Recognition using RGB-D Data" authored by the repository owner.
+"Deep Neural Network based Dynamic Hand Gesture Recognition using RGB-D Data" authored by the repository owner created on the Warsaw Institute of Technology.

 Uploaded project contains proposed gesture recogniton module based on LSTM units.
 Implementation of the model contains in directory :